NEWCOMERS SETTLEMENT SERVICES

 Family Place Drop-in

-Wednesdays | 9:30 am – 11:30 am | BNH South House (4460 Beresford St) |
+Wednesdays | 9:30 am – 11:30 am | In person at South House (4460 Beresford St) |

 This Family Drop-in program is for parents and caregivers with children 0-5 years.
 It provides a variety of opportunities for families to socialize, to have a safe and fun place to play and learn and to get parenting information.